Forehead Osteoma Removal London & UK

 Forehead osteomas can be of different sizes and can be visible or hidden under the skin.
 They can be present at birth or develop later in life, usually during early adulthood.
 The exact cause of osteomas is not well understood, but they are believed to be caused by a genetic mutation or a traumatic injury.

-Surgical removal is recommended for larger or growing osteomas, or those causing cosmetic or functional concerns.
+Surgical removal is recommended for larger or growing osteomas or those causing cosmetic or functional concerns.
 The procedure involves making an incision over the osteoma and removing the tumour along with any surrounding tissue.

 In rare cases, a forehead lipoma can mimic a forehead osteoma.
 This is much easier to remove than a forehead osteoma, and the procedure can be performed under a local anaesthetic.

-Osteoma Removal Before & After
+Before & After Forehead Osteoma Removal

 Case 1: